LUCIT-Systems-and-Development/unicorn-depthcache-cluster-for-binance/README.md

 ## What is UBDCC?

 The main idea is to deploy the UBDCC on a Kubernetes cluster with, for example, 4 rented servers.
-After transferring a valid license, you can create and manage DepthCaches within the cluster environment instead of on local servers.
+After transferring a valid license, you can create and manage DepthCaches within the cluster environment instead of on local servers and access them from multiple clients.

-For example, when you configure the system to create 200 DepthCaches with a desired_quantity of 2, UBDCC will deploy 2 DepthCaches for each symbol/market.
-These DepthCaches are evenly distributed across the cluster's pods.
+For example, when you configure the system to create 200 DepthCaches with a `desired_quantity` of 2, UBDCC will deploy 2 DepthCaches for each symbol/market.
+These DepthCaches are evenly distributed across the nodes of the cluster and can download order book snapshots from the Binance Rest API using their own public IP addresses.
 On the first run, each server starts 50 DepthCaches, synchronizing the full set of 200 as quickly as possible.
 Afterward, replicas are initiated, with each node handling 100 DepthCaches.

 [![Visual overview](https://lucid.app/publicSegments/view/7ba7d734-4bb2-467f-b7b9-74ea0d1deec2/image.png)](https://lucid.app/publicSegments/view/7ba7d734-4bb2-467f-b7b9-74ea0d1deec2/image.png)